top of page

 When No Cue is the Best Cue - creating space for somatic learning when teaching aerial arts

 There is a lot of discussion about cueing strategy in the aerial teaching world, and sometimes we get caught in the limitations of "which cue?"
-This can block us from the possibility that maybe there should be no cue.
-Sometimes no cue is the best cue in aerial arts, and neuroscience can tell us why.
+This can block us from the possibility that sometimes there should be no cue.
 The Explicit vs Implicit Learning System First we need to look at the Explicit and Implicit learning system outlined by Psychologists and researchers Fitts & Posner.
-I've been
+I've been reading about this in the book "Motor Learning and Control for Dance" by Donna H.

 Sara | WakefulAscent